senqui-UP/CMSC129-Lab3-DelRosarioNCE-QuindaoHMC/README.md

 - "What horror stories are available?"
 - "Find stories with magic tag"
 - "Show me recently updated stories"
+- "Give me a random story"
+  - "Give me the synopsis"
+  - "Give me the name of the author"
+- "Show me a list of genres"
+- "Show me a list of tags"

 **CRUD Mode:**
 - "Create a story called 'My Adventure' with fantasy and adventure genres"
 - "Update my story 'Old Draft' to add horror genre"
 - "Delete my story 'First Attempt'"
-- "Show me my stories and update the one called 'Test'"
+- "Show me my stories"
+- "Edit a story titled [title]"
+- "Move all [genre] stories into my library"

 ### Security